 - Feature press coverage and reviews to create buzz.

-- Give personality by placing block-colored shapes (in your brand’s main color) behind product shots.
+- Give personality by placing solid-colored shapes (in your brand’s main color) behind product shots.

 17. FreshCap

 Why it’s good: Good website design helps to educate customers about your products.
-FreshCap is a great example of how to do that.
+FreshCap is a shining example of how to do that.
 The brand sells organic mushroom extract, and its website educates customers on the potential benefits of taking mushroom supplements.
-The homepage features an annotated diagram of the different mushrooms FreshCap offers and the health effects associated with each.

 What you can steal: